Barclays settles with U.S. investors over Libor manipulation

-NEW YORK Barclays Plc (BARC.L) has agreed to pay $14 million (£9.2 million) to settle litigation by holders of its American depositary shares that it conspired with rivals to rig the Libor benchmark interest rate, causing its share price to be inflated.
+NEW YORK Nov 25 Barclays Plc has agreed to pay $14 million to settle litigation by holders of its American depositary shares that it conspired with rivals to rig the Libor benchmark interest rate, causing its share price to be inflated.

 The preliminary accord filed in Manhattan federal court on Tuesday evening resolves claims that Barclays "turned a blind eye" before and after the financial crisis when its traders manipulated Libor to boost profits, and that senior management condoned the deception to enhance Barclays' reputation in the marketplace.